akolachina/Frequent-item-sets/README.md

 Change the final output path to directory where you clone

+Need to have pandas and numpy installed in python 3.

 Restart and run all cells

 **To run with a different support level:**